 Networking and Events: Meet talented students from across Rutgers University who have a passion for making the world a better place.
 Students selected for RSSI will participate in three seminar events at the beginning, middle, and end of the RSSI program where they will hear from guest speakers from the world of public service and build fellowship with one another.
 After their summer internship experience, students will share their stories and experience at a September celebration with the broader university community.

 Selected students will be responsible for scheduling their interview slots with internship sites in which they are interested.
-Specific information about the virtual interview process will be shared in the spring.
+Specific information about the virtual interview process will be shared in the spring semester.
 After the interviews, students will rank their internship site preferences and employers will rank their student preferences.
 The RSSI administrators will determine summer matches based on these rankings.

 Are you a non-profit organization with a public service mission or a direct-service government office?
 If you are interested in hosting an RSSI summer intern, please contact rssi-experiences@echo.rutgers.edu to connect with a member of the Career Exploration and Success team.
-Deadline to apply is Wednesday, January 18, 2023.
+Deadline to apply is Sunday, December 15, 2024.

 All internship sites must: